10up/gutenberg-best-practices/reference/02-Themes/block-based-templates.md

 In the sidebar of any post you can find a setting to switch between the different templates that are available for the post type.
 Clicking on this dropdown also reveals a "Show Template" button that will enable the preview.

-We can also enable this setting programatically via this little snippet:
+We can also enable this setting programmatically via this little snippet:

 ```js
 import { registerPlugin } from '@wordpress/plugins';